-We have audited the accompanying consolidated balance sheets of OneStream Software LLC (the Company) as of December 31, 2022 and 2023, the related consolidated statements of operations, comprehensive loss, members' equity and cash flows for each of the two years in the period ended December 31, 2023, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022 and 2023, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2023, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying consolidated balance sheet of OneStream Software LLC (the Company) as of December 31, 2022, the related consolidated statement of operations, comprehensive loss, members' equity and cash flows for the year ended December 31, 2022, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022, and the results of its operations and its cash flows for the year ended December 31, 2022, in conformity with U.S. generally accepted accounting principles.